 Final Oral Examination

-The department does not require a final oral defense of the dissertation, however individual doctoral committees can institute this requirement if they deem it important to do so.
+The department does not require a final oral defense of the dissertation.
+However, individual doctoral committees can institute this requirement if they deem it important to do so; this decision is made by the doctoral committee.

 Time to Degree